-Dominique is a litigation specialist with strong capabilities in managing high profile complex litigation.
+Dominique is an experienced Special Counsel with strong capabilities in managing high profile complex litigation and regulatory investigations.
 Dominique has acted for a range of clients including insurers, banks, Government departments, stockbrokers and asset managers and insolvency practitioners.
 She has represented clients in Federal Court and Supreme Court multi-party disputes, Royal Commissions, Commissions of Inquiry and insolvency proceedings.

 She has deep knowledge of court practice and procedure having worked as an Associate to three members of the Judiciary, at state and federal level, before entering private practice.

 Dominique is an expert in running large scale electronic document management in regulatory investigations and litigation, including managing issues of privilege and confidentiality.

 She also has a strong background in insolvency law, having acted for directors in defending claims by liquidators following insolvency events, including unfair preference claims, uncommercial transactions, unfair loans and unreasonable director-related transactions.